opendatacube/datacube-ows/docs/database.rst

 much more than 2 or 3 times a day unless your database is small (e.g. less than a few thousand datasets).

+If working with multiple ODC environments/databases, you can specify which environment to refresh the materialised views in with the ``-E`` option.
+(The default is to use the ``default`` environment.)

+Materialised views are required for ``postgres`` index driver environments only.
+In environments using the ``postgis`` index driver, the `--views` option does nothing and may be skipped.

 =====================
 Updating range tables
 =====================

-The range table is updated from the materialised views by simply calling:
+The range tables are updated from the materialised views by simply calling:

     datacube-ows-update

 Note that this operation is very fast and computationally light compared to refreshing the materialised views.

+Range tables are updated in all ODC environments referenced by the active ODC configuration file.
+The ``-E`` flag is therefore not valid for use with this calling mode.

-In a production environment, this should be run after refreshing the materialised views, as described above (after waiting a couple of minutes for the final refresh to complete).
+In a ``postgres`` driver production environment, this should be run after refreshing the materialised views, as described above (after waiting a couple of minutes for the final refresh to complete).

+In a ``postgis`` driver production environment, this is the only required regular maintenance task.

 ===========================================
 Updating range tables for individual layers